polterguy/polterguy.github.io/documentation/index.md

+# Documentation for Magic

+This is the official documentation for Magic, and it contains both reference documentation, and tutorial style type of documentation.
+If you've just recently started to use Magic, I suggest you start out with the tutorials, starting out from the top, and move downwards.

-# Tutorials
+## Tutorials

 * [Getting started](/tutorials/getting-started/) - Getting Magic up running
-* [Using Magic with SQL Server](/tutorials/sql-server/) - Using Magic with Microsoft SQL Server
 * [Database CRUD operations](/tutorials/database-crud/) - Automate the process of creating code
 * [SQL Web API](/tutorials/sql-web-api/) - Create HTTP endpoints in SQL
+* [Using Magic with SQL Server](/tutorials/sql-server/) - Using Magic with Microsoft SQL Server
 * [Magic beyond CRUD](/tutorials/cloud-ide/) - A guided tour through Magic's Dashboard
 * [Web Sockets and SignalR in Magic](/tutorials/web-sockets/) - How to use Web Sockets with Magic
 * [Authentication and authorisation](/tutorials/auth/) - How Magic solves authentication and authorisation